WICG/view-transitions/cross-doc-explainer.md

 To accomplish the same control and observability, the developer would need access to a [ViewTransition](https://drafts.csswg.org/css-view-transitions-1/#the-domtransition-interface) object.
-There are several ways to approach this, and this is an open issue.
-For example:

-1. Expose it via `document.pendingViewTransition`.
-This would be available only before the document gets render-unblocked for the first time, and right at reactivation.

-1. Fire a special `reveal` event at both lifecycle moments, with a `ViewTransition` object.
+To achieve that, we propose to fire a `reveal` event at both lifecycle moments, with a `ViewTransition` object.
 See [whatwg/html#9315](https://github.com/whatwg/html/issues/9315), w3c/csswg-drafts#8682, and w3c/csswg-drafts#8805.
 Note that this event is different from [`pageshow`](https://html.spec.whatwg.org/#event-pageshow) as in the newly initialized document `pageshow` is only fired once the document is fully loaded.

+A potential alternative would be to expose it via `document.activeViewTransition`.
+This would be available only before the document gets render-unblocked for the first time.

 Note: skipping a transition on `pagehide` is guaranteed to happen before the new document is activated.